JesusC64/JesusC64/README.md

 - 👋 Hi, I’m @JesusC64 (Jesus Chavez)
-- You guys got discord?
-Mine is JMX#6163

 <!---
 JesusC64/JesusC64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.